 For the 2023 competition, entrants answered the question: “Affordable and flexible childcare is a challenge that concerns everyone.
 What role can employers and policymakers play?”.

 Dr Ana Graça, Henley Business School’s Programme Director of Executive MBA Global, said:

 "After eleven years of our successful partnership with the Financial Times and the 30% Club running the essay competition, it is really pleasing to receive so many insightful and diverse entries.
 The 2023 essays were, once again, full of innovative proposals to forward gender diversity and balance within the working environment, especially focusing on childcare policies.
 The winning essay took a fresh perspective on a specific theme: why government and employers should inform policy and other initiatives by listening to parents, as they are the most impacted by childcare costs (especially women).
 The judging panel also noted how the essay was very well-researched and very relatable.
 It is fantastic to see it now published in the Financial Times.

 Congratulations to Jessica.
 I hope she can further enhance her career and personal journey in her MBA studies and use this opportunity to explore and implement change initiatives for gender parity.”

-As the winner of our scholarship competition, Marta has received a fully-funded Executive MBA scholarship, and runner-up Alison has won a 50% scholarship.
-Both winners will benefit from being part of Henley’s international cohort on our Global Executive MBA, an enhanced multi-campus programme delivered across the UK and its international campuses in Germany, Denmark and Finland, featuring a global syllabus and immersive overseas study experiences in South Africa and the USA.
+As the winner of our scholarship competition, Jessica has received a fully-funded Executive MBA scholarship.
+The winner will benefit from being part of Henley’s international cohort on our Global Executive MBA, an enhanced multi-campus programme delivered across the UK and its international campuses in Germany, Denmark and Finland, featuring a global syllabus and immersive overseas study experiences in South Africa and the USA.